alexgeer/producer-consumer-threaded/README.md

-An implementation of a threaded data producer/consumer operating on the same buffer.
+A Java implementation of a threaded data producer/consumer operating on the same buffer.